-Marlon makes his home with his father and his mother.
-Caring for children, making beds and cleaning are his household duties.
+Marlon lives with his father and his mother.
+At home, duties include caring for children, making beds and cleaning.
 His father is sometimes employed and his mother is employed as a church worker.
 There are 2 children in the family.

 Marlon lives in the coastal community of Coop.
 Jacobo Bucaram, home to approximately 2,900 residents.
 Typical houses are constructed of cement floors, wood walls and cement or tin roofs.
 The spoken language is Spanish.

 The regional diet consists of potatoes, fish and rice.
 Common health problems include the flu, dengue, skin diseases, eye infections, parasites, respiratory illnesses and urinary tract infections.
 Most of the adults in Coop.
 Jacobo Bucaram are unemployed but some work in domestic services or as day laborers and earn the equivalent of $150 per month.
 This community needs employment opportunities and vocational training.

 Your sponsorship allows the staff of Rosa de Saron Student Center to provide Marlon with Bible teaching, nutrition and health education, field trips, birthday celebrations, tutoring, computer education and vocational training workshops.
 The center staff will also provide health and nutrition education and evangelism for the parents or guardians of Marlon.

 Straddling the equator, Ecuador has two Andes mountain ranges that split it into three zones: the western coastal lowlands, the central Andean highlands and the eastern jungles of the Amazon basin.
 The lowlands and islands are hot and humid and the highlands are temperate.